E$^2$CM: Early Exit via Class Means for Efficient Supervised and Unsupervised Learning: Related Work

 \section{Related Work}

-Our work is related to the area of \emph{conditional computation} \cite{bengio2013estimating}, where several small networks are trained to control the computation flow of one deep neural network.
-For this purpose, adding gates between the blocks of residual networks have been proposed \cite{veit2018convolutional}.
+\textbf{Conditional computation.} Our work is related to the area of conditional computation \cite{bengio2013estimating, bengio2015conditional, veit2018convolutional}, where several small networks are trained to control the computation flow of one deep neural network.
+For this purpose, adding gates between the blocks of residual networks have been proposed \cite{veit2018convolutional, skipnet}.
 During inference, these gates allow the input to skip unnecessary blocks, thus saving computation time.
-However, unlike our proposed method, the gated network has to be trained from scratch.
-Conditional computation policies can also be learned through reinforcement learning \cite{bengio2015conditional}.
-However, this latter approach forces the inputs to go through the entire network as it does not incorporate early exit points.
+However, the gates have to be trained from scratch jointly with the base network.
+Also, the locations of the gates have to be determined explicitly, which result in increased number of hyper-parameters.
+Unlike these methods, \eename{} does not modify the base network and does not require gradient-based training.

-One of the earliest works that explicitly propose the idea of early exiting is \cite{panda2016cdl}, where the authors consider adding a cascade of linear layers after convolutional layers as control blocks.
+\textbf{Early exit networks.} One of the earliest works that explicitly propose the idea of early exiting is \cite{panda2016cdl}, where the authors consider adding a cascade of linear layers after convolutional layers as control blocks.
 Rather than just linear layers, adding \emph{branches} consisting of convolutional layers to the original model has also been studied \cite{branchynet}.
-A significant drawback of this method is that the branches may increase the computational cost due to convolutional layers.
-In addition, this idea requires branches to be trained with the original model jointly, from scratch.
-In a more recent study, \emph{internal classifiers (ICs)} consisting of a feature reduction layer and a single linear layer are added after certain layers in the network \cite{shallowdeep}.
-Hence, the methods presented in these studies modify the original network by adding linear or convolutional layers.
+A significant drawback of this method is that the branches increase the computational cost due to convolutional layers.
+In a more recent study, \emph{internal classifiers (ICs)} consisting of a feature reduction layer and a single linear layer are added after certain layers in the network \cite{shallowdeep, xin2020deebert}.
+The methods presented in these studies modify the original network by adding linear or convolutional layers.
 Moreover, they require gradient updates to train those layers.
-Also, an implicit hyper-parameter is the locations of the early exit points.
-Our method is better suited for low-power applications compared to existing studies since we do not modify the original model, do not require gradient based training and additional hyper-parameters.
+Also, an implicit hyper-parameter is the locations of the early exit points. \eename{} is better suited for low-power applications compared to existing studies since we do not modify the original model, do not require gradient based training and additional hyper-parameters.
+Another novelty of \eename{} is the ability to extend to unsupervised learning tasks.
+Existing early exit methods focus only on supervised learning.

 In addition to layer level early exits, a network level early exit mechanism has been introduced in \cite{bolukbasi}.
 Both the layer level exit and the network level exit require decision functions to be inserted between the layers and networks.
 This type of architecture freezes the weights of the original model, and then trains the decision functions one by one using weighted binary classification.
 The drawback of this approach is such an alternative optimization, which may consume a lot of time and energy when there are many decision functions to optimize.